 To run a query we can press the ! button or from the menu we could choose View - Run.
 We can also highlight some portion of text in the command pane and press Alt-Enter to run just the highlighted portion of text.
 View - Run Selection will also run just the highlighted portion of text.

 All commands run within the same Command window share the same execution state, that is a common environment within which they run.
-The shared execution state can be modified by commands like FUNCTION, which defines a function with the specified name and adds it to the execution state.
+The common execution state can be modified by commands like FUNCTION, which defines a function with the specified name and adds it to the execution state.
 Subsequent commands in that Command window can then refer to that function by name.

 Besides hosting the text for SQL the command pane can accept directives and other extra commands related to running queries and controlling output to the Log.